-Keywords: Citizenship, Assam, National Register of Citizens (NRC), Citizenship Amendment Act (CAA), Indigenous Rights, Migration of citizenship, focusing on how it has influenced citizens' rights, responsibilities, and identities.
+Keywords: Citizenship, Assam, National Register of Citizens (NRC), Citizenship Amendment Act (CAA), Indigenous Rights, Migration societies function.
+Neoliberalism has impacted the concept of citizenship, focusing on how it has influenced citizens' rights, responsibilities, and identities.
 Neoliberalism, characterized by its emphasis on free markets, limited government intervention, and individualism, has fundamentally altered the traditional understanding of citizenship.